eltariel/pi-firstrun/README.md

 ## Automagic

+- Make a copy of the `conf.sample` directory called `conf` and update all of the files in there.
 - Run `./patch-img.sh`.
 Note this step is linux only - use a VM if you're on windows or macos.
 - Write the image to your SD card:
   - linux: `dd if=<image file>.img of=/dev/<sd card device> bs=4M status=progress`